 |What are you looking at, Ms. Kudu?|

-I’m feeling much better today after somewhat of a sluggish day yesterday.
-As always, last night we dined at Jabula with Rita and Gerhard for another excellent meal with enjoyable conversation and ambiance.
+I was feeling much better today after somewhat of a sluggish day yesterday.
+As always, last night, we dined at Jabula with Rita and Gerhard for another excellent meal with enjoyable conversation and ambiance.

-We often see people we know while there and the interaction between all of us is fun and uplifting.
+We often see people we know while there, and the interaction between us is fun and uplifting.
 Last night, we were particularly reminded of how little time is left until we’ll be leaving Marloth Park in a mere 32 days.
 We’ve begun to say our goodbyes.

 |Warthogs aren’t interested in eating the fallen marula fruit.|

-Today, we’re busy working on organizing things around the house for our upcoming house guests, Linda and Ken, who’ll arrive tomorrow afternoon.
-We’ve moved Rita’s birthday party to Wednesday when its supposed to be cooler.
+Today, we’re busy organizing things around the house for our upcoming house guests, Linda and Ken, who’ll arrive tomorrow afternoon.
+We’ve moved Rita’s birthday party to Wednesday when it’s supposed to be cooler.

 It’s simply too hot to cook right now.
-Today will be almost 40C, (104F) once again, with awful humidity and forecasts for Monday and Tuesday don’t look much better.
-Of course, the weather could change between now an Wednesday but, we’re committed to sticking with the newly planned date.
+Today will be almost 40C (104F) once again, with awful humidity, and forecasts for Monday and Tuesday don’t look much better.
+Of course, the weather could change between now and Wednesday but, we’re committed to sticking with the newly planned date.

 |This mongoose is only interested in cracking this egg.|

-Last night, on the return drive from Jabula with Rita and Gerhard with us in the car, we spotted several giraffes near their house on Hornbill and also in their garden.
+Last night, on the return drive from Jabula with Rita and Gerhard in the car, we spotted several giraffes near their house on Hornbill and in their garden.
 What a lovely sight to see in the evening!
 Thus, the above main photo.

-We had many amazing experiences at that house five years ago which prompted the balance of today’s story about a scary event that occurred in January 2014.
+We had many amazing experiences at that house five years ago, which prompted the balance of today’s story about a scary event in January 2014.